1 – What is the Alien Gospel?

 Another support often invoked for the “alien gospel” is the Book of Enoch, and other pseud-epigraphical (false title) works, which contain many references to the pre-Flood days when some of the angels are thought to have materialized and mated with women of the Earth.
 As mentioned, the Book of Genesis appears to support the idea that these “sons of God” did materialize, and they (or their offspring) were “mighty men of old, men of renown” and probably wielded a great deal of influence in that ancient world.
 (6:4)

-The Book of Genesis, however, does not say anything more about these “mighty men. . . of renown”.
+The Book of Genesis, however, does not say anything more about these “mighty men… of renown”.
 The Book of Enoch (along with the Book of Jubilees and the Book of Jasher) elaborates on the subject, saying that the influence of these “mighty men of renown” was responsible for the corrupting of mankind in the pre-Flood Age.
 In addition, there are sections that imply these materialized angels knew how to mix human and animal genes and thereby create “chimeras” – creatures with mixed gene origins, some of them being part human and part animal, like the half-man, half-goat “satyrs” of Greek-Roman mythology.

 These passages in the Book of Enoch (along with the Book of Jubilees and the Book of Jasher) are thought to be descriptions of what happened in ancient times and a foreshadowing of what is happening now in the laboratories of modern biotechnologists who are experimenting with this sort of thing.
 This in turn lends support to theories of dire consequences for the future of the human race.

 But to arrive at this conclusion requires some leaps in logic – jumping from assumption to assumption: that the “men of renown” knew how to manipulate genes; that it became widespread during the pre-Flood age; that it precipitated God’s judgment of the Flood; that such gene manipulation will happen again; that it will threaten the survival of the human race.
+On top of that, there is reason to believe that these Books, although inspiring to some degree, belonged to the historical fiction genre and were not actual historical accounts.
+(This subject is covered more fully in the next Post 4.)

 According to the Book of Enoch, this sort of activity was responsible for the downfall of humanity before the Flood, which necessitated God’s “bringing in the flood on the world of the ungodly.”
 (2Peter 2:5) The Book of Genesis, however, speaks in more general terms as to why the Flood came: “the wickedness of man was great in the earth. . . every intent of the thoughts of his heart was only evil continually.”
-(6:5) The blame seems to fall on mankind, and not specifically on the “men of renown” – although, of course, it is possible they could have influenced humanity to head in the wrong direction.
+(6:5) The blame seems to fall on Earth’s inhabitants, and not specifically on the “men of renown” – although, of course, it is possible they could have influenced humanity to head in the wrong direction.

 Genesis 6 goes on to say, “The earth also was corrupt before God, and the earth was filled with violence.
 So God looked upon the earth, and indeed it was corrupt; for all flesh had corrupted their way on the earth.
 And God said to Noah, ‘The end of all flesh has come before Me, for the earth is filled with violence through them; and behold, I will destroy them with the earth’.” (verses 11-13)